Dr. Egon Spengler: Do you experience feelings of dread in your basement or attic?

 - Nice Job Breaking It, Hero!: In the climax, Ray screws up majorly twice - first by nearly getting his team zapped off the tower by confessing to not being a god and later Gozer tells the Ghostbusters to choose the form of the Destructor.
 Ray thinks of the Stay Puft Marshmallow Man (whom he believes to be totally harmless), whereupon Gozer (reading Ray's mind) assumes the form of the Marshmallow Man and wreaks havoc.

-- Nice Job Fixing It, Villain!: All hell breaks loose on New York City when Jerkass Walter Peck brings out the paperwork ordering the containment unit to be shut down, believing it to be a dire environmental hazard.
+- Nice Job Fixing It, Villain!: All hell breaks loose on New York City when Jerkass Walter Peck brings out the paperwork ordering the containment unit to be shut down, believing it to be a dire environmental hazard, thereby making sure the city needs to Ghostbusters to fix things in spite of his attempts to shut them down.

 - Noble Demon: Vince is the Keymaster charged with opening the gates of Armageddon, and he's pretty destructive in terror dog form.
 In Louis' body, however, he's fairly affable and curious about the world he finds himself in.
 He also seems to have a moral code, displayed when he encounters a horse in "slavery."Coachman: Hey, he pulls the wagon, I make the deals.
 You want a ride?